 GE: Humanities

-Prereqs/Coreqs: P: English 1130; P or C: English 1230
+Prereqs/Coreqs: P: ENGLISH 1130; P or C: ENGLISH 1230

-Typically Offered: EVERY/2/YR
+Typically Offered: Every two years

 ENGLISH 2250 Introduction to Film 3 Credits